lsst-sqre/discourse-rubin-theme/brand-assets/README.md

 This asset is intended to be used as the icon for the system user account.
 It's based on the intermediate-sized imagotype with a white circle background to ensure that the logo works in both light and dark themes.

 Export as PNG.

+## manifest-icon.ai

+This asset is used as the app manifest icon and Apple touch icon for saving the forum to the homescreen.